Recycle Sorting Robot With Machine Learning & Robotic Arm

-My experience at Bluestamp was so much fun.
-I always loved to build things at home and at Bluestamp, I was surrounded by this whole environment filled with students and instructors that also share my huge passion for building and learning new things specifically in engineering.
+My experience at Bluestamp was fantastic.
+I always loved to build things at home.
+Bluestamp is an environment filled with students and instructors that share my passion for building and learning new things specifically in engineering.
 This was a super unique experience that I would not be able to experience at my high school.

 Demo Night Presentation

-Today, I was able to complete my final milestone which was to mount all my components into a project box, enable the Edge TPU’s maximum frequency, and to make my robotic arm more accurate.
+Today I completed my final milestone which was to mount all the components into a project box, enable the Edge TPU’s maximum frequency, and to make the robotic arm more accurate.

-I decided to use an aluminum project box that was just big enough to fit my Arduino, Raspberry Pi, and my Coral Edge TPU USB Accelerator.
+I decided to use an aluminum project box that had sufficient space to fit the Arduino, Raspberry Pi, and the Coral Edge TPU USB Accelerator.
 Aluminum is great because it acts like a huge heat sink for my components.
-In order to mount all my hardware in my project box, I used brass standoffs to better help cool the components.
+In order to mount all the hardware in the project box, I used brass standoffs to better help cool the components.
 The RPI and TPU would reach extremely high temperatures.

-I would still like to add even more modifications to my project.
-For example, I’m thinking of adding a relay switch to automatically turn on and off my cooling fans based on how hot my CPU was.
-If my CPU passes a certain temperature, the RPI will send a signal to my relay to switch my cooling fans on.
-This will prevent wearing out my cooling fans because they will only turn on when needed.
+I would still like to add more modifications to my project.
+For example, I’m thinking of adding a relay switch to automatically turn on and off the cooling fans based on how hot the CPU was.
+If the CPU passes a certain temperature, the RPI will send a signal to the relay to switch the cooling fans on.
+This would prevent wearing out the cooling fans because they will only turn on when needed.